ahnahn/SP_team19_CoShell/README.md

 ## ✨ Features

 * ✅ **To-Do List**
-  Add, complete, undo, delete, and edit tasks in a personal task list.
+  You can record a list of tasks that team members need to do.
-  The list is displayed on the left pane of the UI.
+  The list window is fixed on the left box of CoShell, and you can add, delete, and modify the list.
+You can also check the box next to the list to indicate whether it has already been completed or is in progress.

 * ✅ **Chat**
-  Real-time terminal chat between team members.
-  Users can enter a nickname and custom port.
+  Team members can chat in real time.
+You can enter the server port number and set a nickname to distinguish between members.
-  You can also use chat commands like `/add`, `/del`, `/edit` to manage tasks live during conversation.
+  You can update the list in To-Do-List in real time using commands such as `/add`, `/del`, `/edit` while chatting with members in real time.

 * ✅ **QR Generator**
   You can distribute data as QR in conference rooms, study rooms, etc. without running a chat or file server, so there is no cumbersome upload or download process.